cessen/sobol_burley/README.md

 * The maximum sequence length is 2^16.
 * The maximum number of dimensions is 256 (although this can be worked around with seeding).
-* The output is 32-bit floats, not 64-bit.
+* Only `f32` output is supported.

 These are all trade-offs for the sake of better performance and a smaller memory footprint.

-Expanding this crate to be suitable for more general applications is a goal for the future.
+Expanding this crate to be more suitable for a wider range of applications is a tentative goal for the future.
 However, efficient execution for graphics applications will always be the top priority.

 ## Basic usage